 Tiago Alves is one of the most famous BJJ practitioners from the Barbosa Jiu Jitsu Team.
 A black belt in both Jiu Jitsu and Kung Fu Alves excelled in the “Arte Suave” having achieved many important titles in the black belt division, such as Brazilian National Champion (with and without the Gi), Pan American Champion and even South American champion.

-Jacob Mackenzie (also known as Jake Mackenzie) is a Canadian born Brazilian jiu jitsu black belt under Roberto “Cyborg” Abreu of Fight Sports, known for his …
+Jacob Mackenzie, commonly known as Jake Mackenzie, is a Canadian-born jiu-jitsu black belt under Roberto “Cyborg” Abreu who became well-known on the international grappling …

 Raphael Chaves, also known as “Catatau” is a well known Brazilian Jiu Jitsu black belt in the No Gi (submission wrestling) competition circuit.
 Originally from Brazil, Raphael Chaves focussed more on the No Gi aspect of grappling since he arrived in the USA having conquered titles in several important organizations, such as the NAGA, Arnold Classic and Copa America.
 Rapahel Chaves has also ventured in MMA.